nf-core/phaseimpute/docs/usage.md

 ## Running the pipeline: detailed instructions

-nf-core/phaseimpute can be started at different points in the analysis by setting the flag `--steps` and the available options `[simulate, panelprep, impute, validate, all]`.
-You can also run several steps simultaneously by listing the required processes as `--steps panelprep,impute` or you can choose to run all steps sequentially by using `--steps all`.
+nf-core/phaseimpute can be started at different points in the analysis by setting the flag `--steps` and the available options `[simulate, panelprep, prephase, impute, validate, all]`.
+You can also run several steps simultaneously by listing the required processes as `--steps panelprep,impute` or you can choose to run all steps sequentially by using `--steps all,prephase`.
+Step `prephase` is a bit special and will be explain bellow.

-## Start with simulation `--steps simulate`
+### Start with simulation `--steps simulate`

 <img src="images/metro/Simulate.png" alt="simulate_metro" width="600"/>